supurloop/ssf/README.md

 }
 ```
 Object and array nesting is achieved by calling SSFJsonPrintObject() or SSFJsonPrintArray() from within a printer function.

+There is also an interface, SSFJsonUpdate(), for updating a JSON object with a new value or element.

 ### 16-bit Fletcher Checksum Interface